Respond to incidents and emergencies in the land-based sector

 You must be able to:

-- provide support to others who are assisting with the incident or emergency
+- provide support to others assisting with the incident or emergency

-- preserve the integrity of evidence where this could be required by the emergency services or other parties e.g. an insurance company, Health and Safety Executive
+- preserve the integrity and provenance of evidence, where this could be required by the emergency services or other parties e.g. insurance company

 - maintain your own safety while responding to incidents or emergencies